8/25/13

 One day a thick vine kinked, succumbing to it's weight, and the leaves drooped.
 I was disappointed as there were clusters of small tomatoes on it.
 In a day or two, though, the leaves perked up again.

-Later when I was out along the road I passed someones big bushy Heirloom tomato plant and noticed one of it's stems, thick as a dog leg, had keeled over, too.
-It also did not die, I saw, just adapted.
-It's amazing to comprehend this self-sufficiency and interdependence among the plants.
+Later when I was out along the road I passed a large Heirloom tomato plant in a garden and noticed one of it's stems, thick as a dog leg, had keeled over, too.
+It also did not die.
+It just adapted.
+It's amazing to see this self-sufficiency and interdependence among the plants.

 Bees and butterflies are regular suppers now that the blossoms are open and so numerous.